Your story structure does matter.

 Why focus on the structure of a story?

-That is why a story structure serves as a map to guide you, the characters, and the reader to an eventual, and hopefully rewarding, destination.
+Story structure serves as a map to guide you, the characters, and the reader to an eventual, and hopefully rewarding, destination.
+It also supports your narrative structure to keep readers engaged.

-That’s why we always recommend outlining your book using these methods for planning your novel.
+That’s why we always recommend outlining your book using these methods for planning your novel or non-fiction book.

 Story Structure: 3 Templates for Getting it Right

-The most basic of story structures, very popular in Hollywood style films, is the 3 Act Play.
+The 3 act play or three act structure…It’s the most basic of story structures, very popular in Hollywood-style films.

 Many world-famous novels use this structure, including: